-- Call 866.494.2111 or the number listed on the back of your ID card - Translation is available in more than 150 languages and dialects - 24-hour Health Information Line staffed by clinicians
+- · Call the number listed on the back of your ID card - Translation is available in more than I50 languages and dialects - 24-hour Health Information Line staffed by clinicians

-\ HSA contributions and earnings are not subject to federal taxes and not subject to state taxes in most states.
+^{} HSA contributions and earnings are not subject to federal taxes and not subject to state taxes in most states.
 A few states do not allow pretax treatment of contributions or earnings.
 Similar to an IRA, you may still contribute to your HSA for the current tax year until the federal tax filing deadline of the next year, typically April 15.
 Contact your personal tax advisor for more information.